fadushin/esp8266/micropython/uhttpd/README.md

 > Warning: If you specify the micropython file system root path (`/`) in the HTTP File Handler constructor, you may expose sensitive security information, such as the Webrepl password, through the HTTP interface.
 This behavior is strongly discouraged.

 You may optionally specify the `block_size` as a parameter to the `http_file_handler.Handler` constructor.
 This integer value (default: 1024) determines the size of the buffer to use when streaming a file back to the client.
 Larger chunk sizes require more memory and may run into issues with memory.
 Smaller chunk sizes may result in degradation in performance.
+If a memory error occurs when creating this buffer, the file handler will attempt to allocate buffer one half the size of the previous failed allocation, until either the allocation succeeds, or not even a single byte buffer is available.

 This handler only supports HTTP GET requests.
 Any other HTTP request verb will be rejected.